 Do you love the tantalizing balance of tang and spice in a sauce?
 Try this tempting Thai Coconut Spicy Lobster dish.
 Here's what you'll need:

 - 1 tbsp. hot chili sriracha sauce

 - 1/4 cup sweetened toasted coconut

 - 4 tbsp. melted butter

-Combine your butter, sriracha, lemongrass paste, lemon juice and garlic in a bowl and slather your lobster tails with the mixture before grilling or baking.
-Spread the remaining butter sauce over your cooked lobster and sprinkle with toasted coconut for a sweet, spicy lobster meal you’ll savor.
+Combine your butter, sriracha, lemongrass paste, lemon juice and garlic in a bowl and slather your lobster tails with the mixture before baking them.
+Spread the remaining butter sauce over your cooked lobster and sprinkle with toasted coconut for a sweet, spicy lobster meal you'll savor.

 4. Herb and Butter

 There's nothing more classic than a savory herb and butter sauce for your lobster meat.
 Here's how to make a traditional, tempting Herb Compound Butter Lobster dish: